omdv/homelab-server/README.md

 - direnv
 - pre-commit

-## Google Cloud Platform
+### Google Cloud Platform oauth2 keys and service account

 [Service account for Vault auto-unseal](https://shadow-soft.com/vault-auto-unseal/) OAuth tokens

-## Steps
+## Deployment Guide

-- Fill `.config.env` with your variables.
+- Add your variables to `.config.env`.
 I am keeping most of this as my profile variables, so I am just refering to local env variables.
+Be careful not to push it into remote repository.

 - Install pre-commit hooks